-The birth of my son and the opportunity to experience the benefits of yoga in pregnancy first hand, led to the decision to take the BWY Pregnancy Module with Wendy Teasdill, which I completed in 2004.
+The birth of my son and the opportunity to experience the benefits of yoga in pregnancy first hand, led me to join the BWY Pregnancy Module with Wendy Teasdill.

 On one of my numerous visits to the Atmasantulana Village, I completed a training as Ayurvedic full body massage therapist.
 Teaching Pregnancy Yoga on a regular basis made me think that it would be a good idea to complete specialised training for massage during pregnancy as well.
 I am a fully insured member of the Complementary Therapists Association (CThA).

 After about 10 years of teaching Yoga my interest in training Yoga teachers grew.
 I started off with offering regular BWY Foundation Courses and completed recently the BWY Diploma Course Tutor training, offering my first Yoga Teacher Training right now.